aws-samples/eks-workshop/.github/PULL_REQUEST_TEMPLATE.md

-This repository is deprecated mode (Support stopped at EKS 1.21) and currently only accepting bug-fixes.
+This repository is deprecated (Support stopped at EKS 1.21) and currently only accepting bug-fixes.
 PRs for new content should be adapted for the new EKS Workshop: https://github.com/aws-samples/eks-workshop-v2

 *Issue #, if available:*